Where the Music Begins

 "How do I Pick the Right Piano Teacher?"

 Choosing the right piano teacher is one of the most important steps in your musical journey.
-At Long & McQuade Richmond Hill, we believe that the best teacher is not only highly skilled but also a great match for your personality, goals, and learning style.
+At Long & McQuade we believe that the best teacher is not only highly skilled but also a great match for your personality, goals, and learning style.

 Whether you’re a parent looking for a patient and playful instructor for your child, a teen seeking someone who can teach pop and improvisation, or an adult learner wanting a supportive, no-pressure environment—we’ll help you find the right fit.